 Several months ago, Time magazine’s cover story [July 17, 1989] pictured over 400 people who had been killed by guns in the United States during a given week.
 Many had been murdered, either deliberately or in the heat of an argument, and others had been innocent victims of an accident.
 There were children killed by a friend or sibling who had been playing with a gun he or she didn’t know was loaded.
 Some had used a gun to commit suicide.
 [Earlier that same year in January 1989, Patrick Purdy opened fire with a semi-automatic rifle in a school playground in Stockton, California, killing five children and wounding twenty-nine others and a teacher.]

 The reason I am distressed right now is that just this week a local high school student was murdered by another student.
 He was just one year older than my own daughter; his girlfriend is a band acquaintance of hers.
 A brawl had erupted at the school bus stop over someone’s girlfriend; the victim went to his home to see what was going on and ended up being in the line of fire when a boy pulled the trigger.
-[When I asked my daughter about this recently, she didn’t remember the incident and neither do I, but obviously at the time it affected me so much I felt compelled to address the issue of guns in my monthly column.]
+[When I asked my daughter about this a couple years ago, she didn’t remember the incident and neither do I, but obviously at the time it affected me so much I felt compelled to address the issue of guns in my monthly column.]

 Incidents like this enrage me.
 Perhaps if there were tighter restrictions on gun sales and ownership, this wouldn’t have happened.
 I am tired of the slogan used by opponents of gun control that “guns don’t kill people; people kill people” because it is only partially true at best.
 I know that a gun doesn’t usually fire on its own.
 I also know that if someone really wants to kill, he or she can, whether by gun or some other weapon.
 But I am also convinced that simply by their presence and accessibility, guns often allow people to kill.
 The evidence certainly suggests that there would be fewer deaths in the United States if guns were less available.